MelonKony/millmint/content/millmint/essays/social-economy.md

 * For the relationships we have, we might do favours for friends or even volunteer our time or blood for the health of our communities.

-* For things we do to improve ourselves, some of us pay to study or exercise, which might be boring or painful but we understand benefits us in more meaningful ways.
+* For things we do to improve ourselves, some of us pay to study or exercise, which we understand benefit us in meaningful ways.

 Obviously, this does *not* mean most people are going to go out and wait tables, manage team projects or work construction for free.
 Employment can suck for reasons we're all aware of -- bosses, coworkers, boring, tedious and hard work, commutes, and feelings of interchangeability and worthlessness.
 Most have things they'd rather do -- sleep in, relax, socialise, travel or play video games.